 You can then ask how many grams a single shot of espresso has versus a strong shot, and do your calculations from there.

-A former Pret Barista also confirms this.
-The feed is worth reading as they explain also about a “strong” DECAFF shot:
+A former Pret Barista also confirms this about a “strong” DECAFF shot:

 In my 10 years in Pret (mostly as a shop Team Leader/management) I had only ONE customer who knew about this.
 In a very calm but assertive way he specifically asked for: “TWO separate shots of espresso in one cup charged as a strong espresso, please“.
 He often had a cheeky smile while ordering, which I returned!
 No problem, sir!